 Traditionally, during a Quaich Ceremony, the newly married couple would each take a drink from the shared cup of love to symbolise their union and to toast their future together.
 The cup might then be passed around the gathering for all present to take a sip and share in the toast to the couple.
 It is clear that it will be unlikely that the passing of the Quaich among guests is recommended during the current pandemic.

 Current guidance from the Scottish Government is that no food or drink should be consumed within the ceremony.
 We are seeking advice on whether it is possible for couples to enjoy this ritual without the sharing of the cup among family and friends.
-The toast can be limited to the couple and the words of the ritual adjusted accordingly.
+The toast could be limited to the couple and the words of the ritual adjusted accordingly.
 It might be that everyone present is invited to join in with the words of the toast, or to take a moment to wish the couple well by sending a thought, wish, blessing or prayer their way.
 We will update this blog as soon as we hear.

 A Handfasting Ceremony is a gorgeous ritual and a wonderful Celtic tradition.
 As Celebrants, we are often asked to include a Handfasting in Wedding and Life-Partnership Ceremonies.
 Whilst it is usually the Celebrant that places the cords or ribbons on the hands of the couple, and the Celebrant who ties the knots as a symbolic act of sealing the vows of the couple, this may not be possible with physical distancing measures in place.